Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

    <script src="../static/js/navbar.js"></script>

 ```
 These lines of code will dynamically inject the navbar on page load.

+### Navbar.js
+In this file you will find all the html code for the injection of the navbar and function that are used for the functionality of the navbar.

+### Responsive
+The links in the navbar will always be hidden under what is called "a hamburger icon" this will stay the same on phone and on desktop.
+The only thing that will be different is that the text in the center of the navbar will resize when visiting the page on a different device.